pivotal-mea-pa/qnb-workshop/scdf/labs/01-spring-boot-primer.en.md

 # Spring Boot Primer

 The following lab will show you how to create a Spring Boot project.
-The exampls is a simple ToDo app that exposes the list of tasks as REST API.
+The example is a simple ToDo app that exposes the list of tasks as REST API.

 **Estimated Time**: 15 min.